Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Later, create a backup company file. and save your backup file to the folder that you created on your C: drive.

-• And restore your company file by using the new backup.
+• Restore your company file by using the new backup.

 Solution 1: Review your backup filename

-• Launch the Start menu window and type and search “File Explorer” and open.
+• Launch the Start menu window type and search “File Explorer” and open.

 • Look for the folder with your backup company file with .qbb extension.